 - that it meet the needs of everyone

 - that it be free at the point of delivery

 - that it be based on clinical need, not ability to pay

 All people, including those with no fixed address, have a right to access health services, free of charge and this includes registration at a doctor surgery.

 - A doctors surgery can only refuse to register you if NHS England has agreed that they can close their list to new patients or if they have other reasonable grounds.

 - A doctor surgery cannot refuse to register you because you have no form of identification.

 - A doctor surgery cannot refuse to register you because you do not have a fixed address.
 If you are unable to provide an address, the doctor surgery can register you by registering its own address as the address of the patient.

 We know that in practice, doctors surgeries may not always follow these rules.
 NHS England have created a GP Access Card which you can show if you are refused registration.

-If you are still refused, between now and May 31st 2021, we have a special helpline open to help Gypsy, Roma and Traveller people get registered at a GP.
-If you would like help, you can call Billie at Friends, Families and Travellers between Tuesdays and Fridays on 07917 357241.
+If you are still refused, please ring our helpline on 01273 234777, between Mondays and Fridays 10:00-16:30.
 Sometimes our lines are busy, but if you leave a voicemail with your name and contact details, we will call you back as soon as we are able.